Eurofighter Halcon II

 Estimated reading time: 4 Minuten

-The Spanish government has signed a contract with the and Tornado Management Agency (NETMA) to purchase 25 aircraft.
-The II order partially replaces the Spanish Force’s F-18 fleet and increases the national potential by increasing it to 115 aircraft.
+The Spanish government has signed a contract with the NATO Eurofighter and Tornado Management Agency (NETMA) to purchase 25 Eurofighter aircraft.
+The Halcon II order partially replaces the Spanish Air Force’s F-18 fleet and increases the national air defense potential by increasing it to 115 aircraft.

 Contract concluded with NETMA